As used in this rule:

-(3) The transitional work program performance bonus calculation shall occur at six months following the end of the applicable program year.
-The bureau will evaluate all claims of the employer with injury dates that fall within the applicable program year to determine:
+(3) The transitional work program performance bonus calculation shall occur at six months following the end of the applicable program period.
+The bureau will evaluate all claims of the employer with injury dates that fall within the applicable program period to determine:

 (a) How many of those claims had the potential for transitional work services, and